sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-05-custom-skills.md

 You can use Azure Portal or API calls to do the required deletes:

-1. [Deleting the indexer - API call](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-indexer) - Just use your service, key and indexer name
+1. [Deleting the indexer](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-indexer) - Just use your service, key and indexer name
 1. [Deleting the index](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-index) - Just use your service, key and indexer name
 1. [Deleting the Skillset](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-skillset) - Just use your service, key and skillset name